prl-julia/julia-type-stability/README.md

 ## CLI Interface

 Some useful scripts live in `Stability/scripts`.
-E.g. to process a list of packages, you may use:
+E.g. to process a list of packages, you can use:

 ```
 scripts/proc_packages_parallel.sh top-10.txt